KxSystems/docs/docs/wp/disaster-management/index.md

 When producing a machine learning model, it is important to understand the content of the data being used.
 Doing so provides us with the ability to choose and tune an appropriate model to apply.
 This is heavily influenced by an understanding of how the target data is distributed and what information is contained in the data itself.

 ### Data Distribution
-Firstly we look at the distributions of the targets in the binary example:
+Firstly I looked at the distributions of the targets in the binary example:

 ```q
 q)distrib_b:desc count each group data_b`target